dprint/dprint/docs/architecture.md

 # Architecture

 1. Source code is parsed to an AST.
-2. AST is parsed to a "print tree".
+2. AST is traversed and creates a "print tree".
 3. Print tree is printed by a printer.

 ## AST Parsing